-Offered two-to-three times a year, online courses run for 14 weeks with meetings twice per week, include regular email correspondence, and written graded assignments.
-Cost is $625 per participant per course, and all courses must have 8 or more students.
-Refunds may be requested in the first two weeks.
+Offered two-to-three times a year, online courses run for 14 weeks with meetings twice per week, with each session lasting one hour and fifteen minutes, include regular email correspondence, and written graded assignments.
+Continuum will accept groups of 6-12 students, at a cost of $4000 per course.
 Participants will be held to rigorous standards in all their work.

 Current course offerings include [more details coming soon]: